Rise-Vision/qencode-poc/README.md

 # Qencode POC

  - Uploads file to Qencode
- - Starts encoding and directly Qencode to upload to GCS when complete
+ - Starts encoding and directs Qencode to upload to GCS when complete
  - Shows status

 ### POC Limitations